Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "What for?"

-"For being so…" Xiù hunted for the right word “So *down* these last couple of weeks.
-It’s just… *weird*, being back here.”
+"For being so…" Xiù hunted for the right word "So *down* these last couple of weeks.
+It’s just… *weird*, being back here."

 Allison scooted back on the bed and folded her legs.
 "Not like you imagined?"